Takenobou/instaReposter/README.md

 # instaReposter

+## Dead, Instagram has closed the endpoint for uploading images to the public so this won't work.

 ### Support for Linux and Windows

 A bot that grabs the hottest images from reddit (default is r/memes) and reposts them to instagram (in a random 30-60min interval)